zabertech/zaber-examples/docs/example-subdirectory-naming.md

 We currently have the following category names.
 More may be added as required:

+- `calibration`: Routines and algorithms for calibrating the accuracy of stages
 - `gui`: Graphical User Interface examples
 - `hid`: Human Interface Devices (HID) examples
 - `microplate`: Examples involving manipulating micro well plates